Mandarin is more widely spoken, Cantonese is more complex with more tones, but both are spoken throughout China. So what other differences are there?

 Chinese New Year is celebrated with ringing bells, lighting fire crackers and enjoying traditional lion dances.
-Chinese New Year 2017 is the year of the rooster, the 10th animal in the Chinese zodiac cycle.
+Chinese New Year 2018 is the year of the dog, the 11th animal in the Chinese zodiac cycle.

 China is already the heavyweight of the business world, contending in the top spots for the largest economic growth in the world but it’s also the fourth largest country geographically, which makes it a big challenge for those looking to do business there.
 The first question is what language should you communicate in?